bharath-akurathi/bharath-akurathi/README.md

-# About Me 👨‍💻

-Hi there, I'm Bharath Akurathi!! 👋
+#Hi there, I'm Bharath Akurathi!! 👋
 -----------------------------------------------------------------------------
 I'm a Computer Science student at JNTUH with a deep passion for technology, coding, Artificial Intelligence (AI), and Machine Learning (ML).
-I thrive in collaborative environments and am constantly enhancing my skills through hands-on projects, hackathons, and online courses.
-I enjoy tackling real-world challenges and am always on the lookout for opportunities to connect with like-minded professionals and innovators!

 🎓 Currently a sophomore studying Computer Science at JNTUH.